yc0728/ubc_qual/ubc_qual.md

 Algebra: Chapter 0 by Paolo Aluffi
 Baby Rudin
 Big Rudin
 Maybe, Functions of one complex variable by Conway
+I am excited to start reading!
+But meanwhile, I am also a little bit worried as the past qual exams seem difficult...Hopefully things go well :)